p4nda/NodeServices/README.md

 # Microsoft.AspNetCore.NodeServices

-This NuGet package provides a fast and robust way to invoke Node.js code from a .NET application (typically ASP.NET Core web apps).
+This NuGet package provides a fast and robust way to invoke ESM and CommonJS modules from a .NET application (typically ASP.NET Core web apps).
 You can use this whenever you want to use Node/NPM-supplied functionality at runtime in ASP.NET.
 For example,

  * Executing arbitrary JavaScript
  * Runtime integration with JavaScript build or packaging tools, e.g., transpiling code via Babel